 Remote session to a lab computer using NoMachine

 Remote working means logging on to a CDA lab or edit room computer from your computer at home.
-NoMachine is a remote desktop solution that is superior to Apple’s built-in screen sharing and, most importantly, you will have audio.
+NoMachine is a remote desktop solution that is superior to Apple’s built-in screen sharing or Microsoft Remote Desktop and, most importantly, you will have audio as well as hardware acceleration.

 You do not need a powerful computer for remote working.
-Your Mac OS needs to be OS X 10.7 or later to use NoMachine.
+Your operating system needs to be Mac OS 10.7 or later / Windows XP or later to use NoMachine.
 But a high speed internet connection (15Mbit/s download and 10Mbit/s upload) is required.

 This guide takes into account that you already booked the computer on which you want to connect to.
 If not please follow this guide : How to reserve a lab or edit suite computer for remote sessions